mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 ## Class: System.ResponseModel.CaptureResultMessage
+Implementation of
-Implementation of for capturing and publishing result messages.
+ *See: T:Eliassen.System.ResponseModel.ICaptureResultMessage*for capturing and publishing result messages.

 ### Properties

 #### Default